-5 Significant change in financial position
+3 Significant change in financial position

-There has been no significant change in the financial or trading position of the Group since 31 December 2018, being the end of the last financial period for which financial information has been published (such financial information being audited), other than (i) the £452 million investments to acquire interests in the Stronelairg and Dunmaglass Wind Farms, which the Company committed to on 1 February 2019 and which completed on 28 March 2019, and (ii) the issue of 102,946,483 Ordinary Shares under the Company's share issue in February 2019.
+There has been no significant change in the financial or trading position of the Group since 30 June 2020, being the end of the last financial period for which financial information has been published (such financial information being unaudited), other than the £350 million investment to acquire a 25.1 per cent. stake in Walney offshore wind farm that the Company made on 2 September 2020.